-As at July 31, 2021, we had \$2 thousand of cash.
+As at October 31, 2021, we had \$0.1 million of cash.
 We need to raise additional capital to fund research, development and corporate activities over the next year or we may be forced to cease operations.
-As at July 31, 2021, we were committed to pay \$1.3 million of trade and other payables, \$0.7 million due to Resverlogix Corp. ("Resverlogix"), \$1.3 million of promissory notes, \$1.5 million of debt, \$1.2 million for research and development commitments and an additional \$0.4 million for National Cancer Institute funding (for studies to develop ZEN-3694) over the next twelve months.
-In addition, estimated expenditures over the next twelve months under cancellable agreements with contract research organizations conducting work related to our clinical trials total approximately \$1.2 million.
+As at October 31, 2021, we were committed to pay \$2.0 million of trade and other payables, \$0.9 million due to Resverlogix Corp. ("Resverlogix"), \$1.9 million of promissory notes, \$1.5 million of debt, \$1.1 million for research and development commitments and an additional \$0.8 million for National Cancer Institute funding (for studies to develop ZEN-3694) over the next twelve months.
+In addition, estimated expenditures over the next twelve months under cancellable agreements with contract research organizations conducting work related to our clinical trials total approximately \$0.5 million.

-Our cash as at July 31, 2021 is not sufficient to fund our contractual commitments or our planned business operations over the next year.
-Therefore, we will have to raise additional capital to fund its contractual commitments and our planned business operations.
+Subsequent to October 31, 2021, we received \$3.2 million from Newsoara Biopharma Co., Ltd. ("Newsoara") pursuant to a licensing agreement.
+Our cash as at October 31, 2021, in combination with the \$3.2 million received subsequent to October 31, 2021, is not sufficient to fund our contractual commitments or our planned business operations over the next year.
+Therefore, we will have to raise additional capital to fund our contractual commitments and our planned business operations.
 We continue to pursue alternatives to raise additional capital including issuing additional equity and/or debt and/or from other sources such as partnering and/or licensing; however, there is no assurance that these initiatives will be successful.